amiaopensource/lenticular/lenticular/README.md

-# Digital Reconstruction of Lenticular Colours
+# Digital Restoration of Lenticular Colours from Greyscale Images

 ## ☛ **This is a work in progress!** ☚